 What’s the Best Way to Structure a Sample Session?

-A sample coaching session is structured similarly to a regular one with a short opening, goal-setting, exploration, action steps, and closing.
+A sample coaching session is structured similarly to a regular one with rapport building, goal-setting, exploration, action steps, and closing.

-In this first session, aim to showcase your expertise and provide value for the client without trying to solve all their problems.
-Explain how your continued work together could help them progress towards their goals and what coaching programs you have to get them there.
+In this first session, showcase your expertise and provide value for the client without trying to solve all their problems.
+Explain how your programs could help them progress towards their goals.